Healthy Homes Assessment Mount Cook

 Mount Cook Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory in all Mount Cook and New Zealand rental homes where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is required to all Mount Cook and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records that demonstrate the compliance with any Healthy Homes Standards that apply or will be applicable during the tenure of your rental home.
+• Property managers and landlords are required to keep records to demonstrate the compliance with all Healthy Homes Standard that apply or will be applicable to the rental property.

-• Property managers and private landlords should ensure their rental properties conform with the Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenancy.
+• Private landlords and property managers must make sure their rental properties comply according to Healthy Homes Standard within 90 days of any newly renewed, extended or changed lease.

-• All boarder homes (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.

-• All households let by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All homes which are rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes